 Affordability is Key

 While healthcare tends to be resistant to economic pressures more so than other service sectors, consumers who are struggling with historic levels of inflation and decreased spending power may have to choose between receiving healthcare and paying for necessary expenditures such as food and housing.
-The good news is that there has been new legislation that has been recently passed to address the affordability and accessibility of healthcare, which affects low income and elderly consumers the most.
+The good news is that new legislation has been recently passed to address the affordability and accessibility of healthcare, which affects low-income and elderly consumers the most.

 Healthcare Providers Who Look Ahead Can Stay Ahead